crewAIInc/crewAI/README.md

 Currently the only supported process is `Process.sequential`, where one task is executed after the other and the outcome of one is passed as extra content into this next.

 ## Key Features

 - **Role-Based Agent Design**: Customize agents with specific roles, goals, and tools.
 - **Autonomous Inter-Agent Delegation**: Agents can autonomously delegate tasks and inquire amongst themselves, enhancing problem-solving efficiency.
 - **Flexible Task Management**: Define tasks with customizable tools and assign them to agents dynamically.
 - **Processes Driven**: Currently only supports `sequential` task execution but more complex processes like consensual and hierarchical being worked on.
+- **Works with Open Source Models**: Run your crew using Open AI or open source models refer to the [Connect crewAI to LLMs](./docs/llm-connections.md) page for details on configuring you agents' connections to models, even ones running locally!

 ![CrewAI Mind Map](./docs/crewAI-mindmap.png "CrewAI Mind Map")